-In this course you are required to write 15 posts of 100-200 words each (plus the occasional image) for our class blog.
-However, you may post and comment on fellow students’ posts as much as you please!
+In this course you are required to write 10 posts of 100-200 words each plus occasional images for our class Homework Blog.
+However, you may post and/or comment on fellow students’ posts as much as you please!
 The blog will allow us to continue discussion beyond the classroom and to explore our collective ideas about art, history, and food.

 New Discussion Topics are posted on Mondays.
 Students will have 1 week to respond to a Discussion Topic.
-Although I will not assign grades to your blog activity, in order to receive credit you must share ideas on the current Discussion Topic, try to draw readings and other materials into the discussions, and be able to draw connections between ideas and class lessons.
-You must post in order to receive credit for the blogging (and it is a large component of the final grade).
-No credit will be given if your blog post consists of one- or two-disconnected sentences; is plagiarized from other sources; is more than 2 days late; or if you submit not post for the week.
+Although I will not assign grades to your blog activity, in order to receive credit you must share ideas on the current Discussion Topic, try to draw connections between your ideas, the readings, and class lessons.
+You must post in order to receive credit for the blogging.
+The homework is the equivalent of one letter grade (if you have an A average for your papers and exams but don’t do the homework, you will receive a B for your final grade).
+No credit will be given if your blog post consists of one- or two-disconnected sentences; is plagiarized from other sources; is more than 2 days late.

 Register and Sign In to the OpenLab To Start Posting: